Marketplace payments – Costs, integration, and more things to consider

 When you are choosing a payment service provider, payment costs, ease of integration, and quality of customer service are important things to consider.
 In this article, we discuss how PayPal, Stripe, Adyen, and MANGOPAY compare in these aspects.

-When you are choosing a payment service provider, we suggest you narrow down the selection to the most relevant PSPs for online marketplaces, and then look at a set of key features that you should pay close attention to.
+When you are choosing a payment service provider, we suggest you narrow down the selection to the most relevant payment service for online marketplaces, and then look at a set of key marketplace payment features that you should pay close attention to.
 If your target market is narrow, or if there are some features you can’t compromise on, the two previous articles in this series might already have given you all the information you need to make a good choice for your PSP.